Angela is a cat and dog lover who has made special efforts to learn as much as she can about the animals she cares for.

 PetPlan will cover everything from veterinarian expenses, kennel expenses, payment for death due to injury or illness, as well as a payment for the loss of your pet due to theft or straying.

 The programs are tiered, with the bronze program covering only vet expenses, whereas the gold covers all of the benefits listed.
 They have a silver package that falls somewhere in between.

-PetPlan covers more conditions, treatments, and exams than most any others out there.
-They cover your pet's treatment for hereditary, congenital, or chronic conditions, as well as any other prescription medications.
+PetPlan covers more conditions, treatments, and exams than most of the others out there.
+Your pet's treatment for hereditary, congenital, or chronic conditions, as well as any other prescription medications, are included.
 They also cover diagnostic testing, MRI, CAT scan, dental care, cancer treatments, as well as annual exams.

-Veterinary Pet Insurance is flexible as far as what veterinarian you can use.
-This includes your choice of specialist and emergency providers.
+Veterinary Pet Insurance is flexible as far as what veterinarian you can use, which includes your choice of specialist and emergency providers.
 The maximum annual benefit starts at $7,000 on up to $14,000.

-They do have programs that will cover older or ill cats, although congenital disorders and pre-existing conditions are not covered.
-Hereditary conditions are covered, but only under one of their more expensive programs.
-VPI also promises that no matter how much you use your insurance, your premium will never be raised.
+They do have programs that will cover older or ill cats, although they do not include congenital disorders and pre-existing conditions.
+Hereditary diseases are covered, but only under one of their more expensive programs.
+VPI also promises that no matter how much you use your insurance, they will never raise your premium.

 When considering the cost of pet insurance, keep in mind all aspects of an insurance plan, not just the monthly rate.
 For instance, a program that only covers routine checkups with a cost of $5.00 a month, is not nearly as good of a deal as a program that costs $10.00 a month but covers routine doctor visits, emergency visits, cancer, and prescription drugs.

 Also, you want to look at the deductible.
 If you can have a lower deductible by paying only a dollar more per month, in the long run, that insurance will be a better bargain.